FAQs

 What exactly is No Strings Public Relations?

-We call ourselves The Fair PR Agency because our model is built around fair pricing, honest advice, clear expectations and commercially sensible PR.
+We call ourselves The Affordable PR Agency because our model is built around clear pricing, honest advice, clear expectations and commercially sensible PR.

 We specialise in credibility-building press, expert commentary, thought leadership, founder visibility, real-life stories, product and service PR where relevant, and earned editorial coverage secured through journalist-led outreach.

-Our PR Plan helps brands build credibility, visibility, authority, thought leadership and long-term media momentum through meaningful media coverage, honest advice and commercially sensible PR.
+Our PR services help brands build credibility, visibility, authority, thought leadership and long-term media momentum through meaningful media coverage, honest advice and commercially sensible PR.

 Who’s the team?

-No Strings Public Relations is run by experienced PR professionals, writers and former journalists, led by Co-Founder Riley Gardiner.
+No Strings Public Relations is run by experienced PR professionals, writers and former journalists, led by Founder Riley Gardiner.

 Our team understands how newsrooms work, what editors actually want and how to turn expertise, thought leadership, founder stories, products, services and real-life stories into angles journalists can actually use.